This story has been updated. It was originally posted on April 17, 2017.

 Security is about keeping people out of your account, whereas privacy is about controlling the information you share with Microsoft and the wider world.
 The two fields do have some crossover—limiting the personal details you put online, for example, can make it harder for other people to impersonate you on the web.
 But Microsoft itself is also recording your online behavior.

-To see Microsoft's available privacy options, open your online account page and click Privacy.
+To see Microsoft’s available privacy options, open your online account page and click Privacy.
 From this page, you can delete the information that Microsoft has been collecting about you.
-For example, if you've been using Microsoft apps like the Edge web browser and the Cortana personal assistant, you can view and clear your activity logs from here.
-Depending on the devices you use, Microsoft might also keep logs of your location, and you can also wipe this information if you want.
+For example, if you’ve been using Microsoft apps like the Edge web browser, you can view and clear your activity logs from here.
+Depending on the devices you use, Microsoft might also keep logs of your location, and you can wipe this information if you want as well.

 Why is Microsoft keeping all this data in the first place?
 If you click around the Privacy section, you can find explanations of what the company might want to do with your information.
 Some reasons are benign and even helpful—for example, tracking your location might allow Microsoft to give you better directions to your favorite restaurant.
 On the other hand, in exchange for this convenience, Microsoft is asking you to trust them to use your data privately and responsibly in the future.
 It’s up to you whether you accept the tradeoff or you choose to wipe the collected information.

-You can find further privacy settings through the individual applications themselves (like Edge and Cortana) and the Windows 10 Settings app.
+You can find further privacy settings through the individual applications themselves (like Edge) and the Windows 10 Settings app.
 Click Privacy in Settings to turn various tracking options on and off, from location tracking to targeted ads.
 Again, you can find more information about why Microsoft stores this data and what it does with it by following the links near each option.